List of In Another World with My Smartphone characters: Duchy of Brunhild

 She is actually a potential successor of Xenoas Demon Kingdom.
 However, due to her being a demi-human and half demonkin, she is considered an outcast to others except Leen, whom she formed good terms with while living in Brunhild regardless of her highest magic quality to take the throne.
-One day, she survived an assassination attempt arranged by her own uncle and escaped with her Null magic: Teleport, after faking her death, leading the people of her kingdom to believe she was killed.
+One day, she survived an assassination attempt from Yulong's assassins arranged by her step-uncle Severus Arnos and escaped with her Null magic: Teleport, after faking her death, leading the people of her kingdom to believe she was killed.
 After being rescued by Touya and regenerating her lost limbs, she suffered amnesia and was nicknamed 'Sakura' by Touya for her pink hair.
 Her real name is Farnese Forneus, although she chooses to continue using her nickname.
 Prior to the series, she was bestowed with Phantom of Eyes which altered her face and changed her hair color, with sharp hearing ability.
 Currently, she stays with Touya at Brunhild Dukedom even after regaining her memories.
+She gets along very well with Leen.
 She becomes Touya's ninth fiancée and is also Yoshino's mother.